 "Lush grasses cover the plains, which in lower areas, turn to boggy marshes.
 The large trees do not shed their needles at any time in the year.
 During the day, which is the summer, the sun, Rhianna, is always visible from the temperate zone, providing constant illumination.
-Most clouds remain over the ice in the night, or winter, region.
-Thousands of clear brooks and streams running from mountains and glaciers keep the summer region well boxed text continues boxed text continues watered, despite an almost total lack of rain."
+Most clouds remain over the ice in the night or winter, region.
+Thousands of clear brooks and streams running from mountains and glaciers keep the summer region well watered, despite an almost total lack of rain."